 Indolent non-Hodgkin lymphoma (NHL) subtypes progress slowly.
 They make up about 40 percent of all NHL cases in the United States.
 Indolent subtypes include:

-- Cutaneous T-cell lymphoma (mycosis fongoides and Sézary syndrome)
+- Cutaneous T-cell lymphoma (mycosis fungoides and Sézary syndrome)

 - Small cell lymphocytic lymphoma (SLL) and chronic lymphocytic leukemia (CLL)

-Treatment for indolent NHL ranges from a watch-and-wait approach to aggressive therapy.
+Treatment for indolent NHL ranges from observation with careful monitoring (the watch-and-wait approach) to aggressive therapy.
 Indolent NHL management or treatment is highly individual.
 Your doctor considers a number of factors such as:

 Treating Specific Indolent Subtypes

 Cutaneous T-cell lymphomas (CTCLs) are a group of NHLs that develop primarily in the skin and may grow to involve lymph nodes, blood and other organs.
 This type of lymphoma originates in a T-cell.
 Mycosis fungoides is the most common type of CTCL, and is characterized by prominent skin involvement.
 When the malignant lymphocytes enter and accumulate in the blood, the disease is called Sézary syndrome.

 Therapy for CTCL depends on the nature of the skin lesions and whether disease is present in the lymph nodes.
 Topical therapies are among the approaches used to treat the skin lesions.
 These include drugs applied directly to the skin combined with either ultraviolet light therapy or electron beam therapy.
 Ultraviolet light is used in conjunction with psoralen (a drug that becomes active when it is exposed to light); the combination therapy is often referred to as “PUVA” (psoralen and ultraviolet A) therapy.